Research and Analysis on the DPRK Leadership

-Choe Ryong Hae (Choe Ryo’ng-hae) is the Korean Workers’ Party [KWP] Secretary and Director of Workers’ Organizations.
-From 2012 to 2014 he served as the Director of the Korean People’s Army [KPA] General Political Department.
-Choe is a member of the 2nd revolutionary generation and knew the late supreme leader Kim Jong Il for over 50 years.
-Choe has numerous political and social relationships with numerous DPRK elites and has a close relationship with Kim Kyong Hui and Jang Song Taek.
-During the 1980s and 1990s Choe had a leading role in consolidating Kim Jong Il’s succession and building his political support and reported accomplishments as head of the Kim Il Sung Youth League.
+From 2012 to 2014 he served as the Director of the Korean People’s Army [KPA] General Political Department, the political boss of the North’s armed forces.
+Choe is a member of the 2nd revolutionary generation and personally knew the late supreme leader Kim Jong Il for over 50 years.
+As a princeling, Choe has numerous political and social relationships with numerous DPRK elite families.

-In 1980 Choe was appointed as director of cultural exchange programs for the Kim Il Sung Youth League [KISYL].
-In 1981 he was elected KISYL Vice Chairman.
-In these positions he traveled to China, Russia, Japan, Libya and Greece.
-In 1986 Choe was elected Chairman of the KISYL and to full membership on the Party Central Committee (CC KWP).
+Choe’s official career began in the early 1970s when he served as a KWP political instructor at Kim Il Sung University.
+He had a leading role in building Kim Jong Il’s political network in support of KJI’s succession among DPRK student and youth groups.
+He was appointed director of cultural exchange programs at the Kim Il Sung Youth League [KISYL] in 1980 and elected KISYL Vice Chairman in 1981, holding both positions concurrently.
+He led youth and student delegations on goodwill visits to China, Russia, Japan, Libya and Greece.
+In 1986 Choe was elected Chairman of the KISYL and to full membership on the Party Central Committee.
 He was also elected a deputy of the 9th Supreme People’s Assembly [SPA], where served he on the Presidium.

 CC KWP Secretary